CDCgov/prime-reportstream/prime-router/docs/authz/authz-design.md

 This will allow organizations to have control over whether their data is shown within the daily data page as an opt-in feature rather than exposing their data without their knowledge.

+In the future, we may be able to store this data within the organization group in Okta.
+Each organization has a profile (much like users) that can be queried.
+This would require exposing that information in endpoints in the auth service but may be a cleaner way to keep all that data in the same place.

 ## Setting up a new user

 In this system, setting up a new user would be quite easy.
 Create the user in Okta and then add it to the required